HumanSignal/Adala/README.md

 - ✅ **Flexible and extensible runtime**: Adala's runtime environment is adaptable.
 A single skill can be deployed across multiple runtimes, facilitating dynamic scenarios like the student/teacher architecture.
-Moreover, the openness of our framework invites the community to extend and tailor runtimes, ensuring continuous evolution and adaptability to diverse needs.
+Moreover, the openness of framework invites the community to extend and tailor runtimes, ensuring continuous evolution and adaptability to diverse needs.